- Free Consultation

 Stroll down any street in Elizabeth or other Union County town, and you’ll find them.
 In some circumstances, it’s that large tree roots have pushed up parts of the sidewalk.
 Consequently, your foot can get caught and cause you to trip and fall forward.

 Of course, the big question is one of accountability.
 If you fall, you’ll need to know who is responsible for the uneven sidewalk.
 This will include determining the cause of the uneven sidewalk.
-Meanwhile, it will also be crucial to investigate whose job it was to fix it.
+Meanwhile, it will also be crucial to investigate whose job it was to get a Denver Mudjacking company to level it.

 Unfortunately, there’s also the chance that you fell because of a crack in the sidewalk.
 You might be surprised at what makes a sidewalk crack.
 For example, it could be that the concrete did not cure correctly in the first place.
 In addition to protruding tree roots, weather and soil conditions contribute to sidewalk cracks.

 For the most part, sidewalk injury cases require investigative resources.
 It’s not just a matter of determining who owned the location where the injury occurred.
 It is also crucial to decide on whose job it was to ensure the walking area was safe.
 Ultimately, it may be necessary to find out how long the dangerous condition existed.
 The culpable parties could include:

 • A local municipality or other government entity

 • An office building

 • A medical facility, such as a hospital